How is the Congress agenda set?

 Who gets to vote?

 With around 435,000 members all around the UK, it’s crucial that any votes cast at Congress properly represent the views of the entire membership of the RCN.
 In order to achieve this, votes are distributed proportionately between the branches, forums and the UK Representative committees.
-This year there are 666 votes eligible to be cast for each Resolution at Congress.
+In 2018 there will be 658 votes eligible to be cast for each Resolution at Congress.

 To find out how you could be a voting member at next year’s Congress, speak to your local branch or contact email@example.com